 Written by: Yasmin Tajik of Shalimar Studios

-On a safari trip at Chief’s Camp in Botswana we were out one morning with our ranger Tutalife, exploring Moremi National Park, when Tutalife stopped the vehicle and pointed out a female leopard in the tree tops.
+Leopard dive-bomb: On a safari trip in Moremi, Botswana, we were out one morning with our ranger Tutalife, when he stopped the vehicle and pointed out a female leopard in a tree.

 Watch the incredible video below:

 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.